e-dervieux/edervieux_website/content/english/projects/jellyfin.md

 ## Why streaming is NOT recommended?

-I currently host this Jellyfin on a very modest setup that does not allow (or poorly allows) streaming of high-quality sources (typically 1080p-2160p in x265) which brings the server to its knees.
-So, please do not stream your movies, but download them locally before watching.
+I currently host this Jellyfin on a very modest hardware (Dell Wyse 5070) that does not allow (or poorly allows) streaming of high-quality sources such as 1080p-2160p x265, which brings the server to its knees.
+So please do **not** stream the movies, but download them locally before watching.

-Still, feel free to use the integrated player for previewing, or to check that the movie is in the right language / has subtitles / is of sufficient quality for you.
+Still, feel free to use the integrated player for previewing, or to check that the movie is in the right language / has subtitles / is of sufficient quality according to your liking.

 ## An error, a request?

 ### The 700 MB DivX is outdated...

 This collection of about 900 movies has been gathered over the years from very diverse sources.
-As a result, some movies obtained in the 2000s are of very poor quality.
+As a result, some movies obtained in the early 2000s when eMule was a thing are of very poor quality.
 My apologies for that.
 If you want to watch a movie and find the quality really bad, write to me and I'll provide a better version.

 ### ...except for B-movies!